 Six expert tips for cellar care

 As with any household items, housekeeping is essential for the long-term efficiency of your wine cabinet.
-It’s also the perfect opportunity to reorganize your cellar based on your “drink now” and “drink later” wines, and to update your Vintec Club virtual cellar management tool.
+It’s also the perfect opportunity to reorganise your cellar based on your “drink now” and “drink later” wines, and to update your Vintec Club virtual cellar management tool.